faucetsdn/faucet/docs/configuration.rst

     * - mirror
       - a list of integers or strings
       - None
-      - Mirror all packets recieved and transmitted on the ports specified (by name or by port number), to this port.
+      - Mirror all allowed packets recieved from (subject to ACLs), and all packets transmitted to, the ports specified (by name or by port number), to this port.
+If mirroring of denied by ACL packets is desired, use the ACL rule mirror option.
     * - name
       - string
       - The configuration key.